cybertec-postgresql/db_migrator/README.md

         partition_name name    NOT NULL,
         type           text    NOT NULL,
         expression     text    NOT NULL,
-        position       integer NOT NULL,
-        values         text,
-        is_default     boolean NOT NULL
+        is_default     boolean NOT NULL,
+        values         text[]
     )

 - `type` is one of the supported partitioning methods `LIST`, `RANGE` or `HASH`

 - `expression` is used to define a table's partitioning

-- `position` defines the order of the table partitions (must start at 1)

-- `values` contains the upper bound value for a `RANGE` method or a list of comma-separated values for a `LIST` method
+- `values` are partition bound specifications depending on partition type

 - `is_default` is `TRUE` if it is the default partition

+With `LIST` partitioning, `values` contains a list of properly quoted values, as it can store any data type, like integer, varchar or even expressions.

+With `RANGE` partitioning, `values` must be a two-value array to define preperly quoted boundaries, like `[lower, upper]`.

+With `HASH` partitioning, `values` must be a two-integer array, like `[modulus, remainder]`.

 ### table of subpartitions ###